Alastair Campbell: Return to journalism

+In May 2023, Campbell published his eighteenth book, But What Can I Do?, a call to arms to people to get more engaged in politics.
+He provides an analysis of what he refers to as "populism, polarisation and post-truth politics".
+The book went to No 1 in the Sunday Times bestseller list in the first week of publication, meaning Campbell had both the most popular podcast (The Rest Is Politics) and the best-selling non-fiction hardback book in the UK at the same time.

-He launched a regular series of 'Instagram live' broadcasts, in which he vented his criticisms of Boris Johnson.
-He was an outspoken critic of Russia's invasion of Ukraine, and the Tory government's tolerance of oligarchs close to Putin in contrast with their 'cruel and shabby' treatment of Ukrainian refugees, who faced enormous red tape before being considered for exile.
+Campbell launched a regular series of 'Instagram live' broadcasts, in which he vented his criticisms of Boris Johnson.
+Campbell was a critic of Russia's invasion of Ukraine, and the British government's tolerance of oligarchs close to Vladimir Putin, contrasting it with their 'cruel and shabby' treatment of Ukrainian refugees, who faced large amounts of red tape before being considered for exile.
 He wrote extensively on his meetings with the Russian president alongside Tony Blair.